 - 1. The NSHE Master Plan provides for "selected niche baccalaureate degrees" at community colleges in order to satisfy the needs of a wide range of Nevada students while promoting the goals of the Master Plan.
 However, it is not the intention of the NSHE for community colleges to abandon their community college mission to transform into State Colleges.
 Each proposal must address this issue in both a cultural and organizational context. - 2.
 At an early stage of development, a community college wishing to offer a baccalaureate degree shall discuss the proposal with the Chancellor, primarily in terms of the program's relationship to the NSHE Master Plan and other institutional planning that may be occurring.
 The proposal must be included in the NSHE Planning Report required pursuant to Nevada Revised Statutes 396.505 and Title 4, Chapter 14, Section 3 of the Handbook before proceeding to the Council of Presidents. - 3.
-The Chancellor shall review the initial proposal with the Council of Presidents. - 4.
-After the review and approval has been completed by the Council of Presidents, the sponsoring institution shall prepare a formal written program proposal with supporting data and evidence that responds to criteria established by the Office of the Chancellor.
-The review of the proposal will follow established NSHE procedures for new program proposals.
-(B/R 12/16)
+The Chancellor shall review the initial proposal with the Council of Presidents and submit any recommendations from the Council of Presidents to the community college wishing to offer the baccalaureate degree. - 4.
+After the review by the Council of Presidents, the sponsoring institution shall prepare a formal written program proposal with supporting data and evidence that responds to criteria established by the Office of the Chancellor.
+The review of the proposal will follow established NSHE procedures for new program proposals. - 5.
+This Section does not apply to a proposal for a Bachelor of Applied Science (BAS) degree, which is a four-year occupationally specific degree intended to respond to the needs of the workforce.